 MdmLevelHierarchy is a concrete subclass of MdmHierarchy.
-An MdmLevelHierarchy has its parent-child relationships defined between the values of the elements at different levels.
+An MdmLevelHierarchy has its parent-child relationships defined between the values of the members at different levels.
 The different levels of an MdmLevelHierarchy are represented by MdmLevel objects.
+An MdmLevelHierarchy can have up to 31 component MdmLevel objects.
 An MdmLevelHierarchy has a tree-like structure.
-The elements at the lowest level of the hierarchy are the leaves, and the elements at higher levels are nodes.
+The members at the lowest level of the hierarchy are the leaves, and the members at higher levels are nodes.
 Nodes have children; leaves do not.

-The MdmLevelHierarchy has all of the elements of the hierarchy, and each of its component MdmLevel objects has only the elements at the level it represents.
-Each element, except those at the highest level, can have a parent, and each element, except those at the lowest level, can have one or more children.
-The parent and children of an element of an MdmLevel are in other MdmLevel objects.
-An MdmLevelHierarchy can also represent a nonhierarchical list of elements, in which case the MdmLevelHierarchy has one MdmLevel, and both objects have the same elements.
+The MdmLevelHierarchy has all of the members of the hierarchy, and each of its component MdmLevel objects has only the members at the level it represents.
+Each member, except those at the highest level, can have a parent, and each member, except those at the lowest level, can have one or more children.
+The parent and children of a member of an MdmLevel are in other MdmLevel objects.
+An MdmLevelHierarchy can also represent a nonhierarchical list of members, in which case the MdmLevelHierarchy has one MdmLevel, and both objects have the same members.
 You get the levels of an MdmLevelHierarchy by calling its getLevels method.